 When an insurance company decides on its own to decide that you are at fault for your injuries, in whole or in part, they usually give you a lowball settlement offer, or maybe no offer at all.

 This is one reason why people bring their cases to court.

 So a jury can hear all of the evidence and decide for themselves who is really at fault for the crash.
-Now, if your case does go to court, defense lawyers will argue comparative negligence with the hope that they pay as little as possible for your injuries.
+Now, if your case goes to court, defense lawyers will argue comparative negligence with the hope that they pay as little as possible for your injuries.

 How Do Insurance Companies Prove Comparative Negligence?

-This will start during the lawsuit’s discovery process when they ask you questions about what you were doing or what you were wearing at the time of your injury.
+This will start during the lawsuit’s discovery process when they ask you questions about what you were doing or wearing at the time of your injury.

-For instance, a common defense tactic is to argue that you fell on ice because you weren’t wearing proper shoes at the time that you fell.
+For instance, a common defense tactic is to argue that you fell on ice because you weren’t wearing proper shoes when you fell.